TheIoTLearningInitiative/IntelCurie/documentation/Peripherals.md

 > R3119N Series are CMOS-based 36V input (absolute maximum ratings: 50V) voltage detector with high detector threshold accuracy and ultra-low supply current.
 Each of those ICs consists of a voltage reference unit, a comparator, resistors for detector threshold setting, an output driver and a hysteresis circuit.

 [R3119N050A Datasheet](http://www.opendatasheets.com/datasheet/r3119n050a-tr-fe-ricoh-electronic-devices-company-42312656.html)

+# I2C

+> Arduino 101
+> > You will need to use 2 pull-up resistors (10k Ohm) between the SCL/SDA lines and 3.3V.
+The I2C lines on Quark SE Sensor Subsystem does not have internal pull-up, so external one is required.
+From Zephyr Samples Drivers Grove-Lcd Documentation